elifesciences/builder/README.md

     $ ./bldr -l

-Will list all `builder` tasks found in `src/`.
+Will list all builder tasks found in `src/`.
 These tasks are just Python functions.

+builder relies on a `~/.aws/credentials` file containing [configuration for accessing your AWS account](https://aws.amazon.com/blogs/security/a-new-and-standardized-way-to-manage-credentials-in-the-aws-sdks/).

 A `master-server` instance must exist before project instances can be brought up.
 [See here](docs/master-server.md) for a walkthrough.